asthma-nemours/Test-Project/README.md

 * Error free auto layout design
 * Reusability component/code where it makes sense
 * Use of swift 3 or above
-* Exact match of colors not necessary
+* Exact match of colors or fonts not necessary

 ## Expected output